Gum disease, when caught early, is easily reversible.

 If you have severe periodontitis, you may start to lose teeth and bone tissue.
 The shape of your face can change because of a jaw that slowly melts away.
 When teeth are lost, the other teeth in your mouth can shift to fill the space, causing gaps.
 Gingival pocket depths are more than 7 millimeters, and gum tissue may be visibly infected.

 Medications such as antibiotics can be used to control gingivitis, which is why your periodontist might recommend a tray delivery system.
 After a custom tray is made for your smile, you may be instructed to wear the trays with a special solution.
-Some patients can also benefit from antibacterial mouthwashes used in conjunction with normal dental hygiene routines.If you suspect that you are struggling with gum disease, don’t hesitate to make an appointment with your periodontist in Westchester today.
+Some patients can also benefit from antibacterial mouthwashes used in conjunction with normal dental hygiene routines.If you suspect that you are struggling with gum disease, don’t hesitate to Schedule an appointment with one of our periodontists today!